BestTimesToVisit.com Logo

 Sunrise Over the Rockies from Nose Hill Park

 Escape the city bustle and ascend Nose Hill Park for a truly spectacular sunrise.
-As the sun paints the distant Rocky Mountains in hues of orange and pink, you'll feel a profound connection to the wild beauty that surrounds Calgary.
-Pack a thermos of coffee and a warm blanket for the ultimate serene morning.
+As the first rays of light paint the distant Rocky Mountains in hues of pink and gold, you'll feel a profound connection to the vast Alberta landscape.
+Pack a thermos of coffee and some pastries for a perfect, tranquil start to your day.

-Ascend the Calgary Tower for unparalleled 360-degree views of the city and the majestic Rocky Mountains beyond.
-Dare to step onto the glass floor for a thrilling perspective, and time your visit for sunset to witness the urban landscape transform into a glittering spectacle.
+Ascend the Calgary Tower for unparalleled 360-degree views of the city, the prairies, and the majestic Rockies on a clear day.
+Dare to step onto the glass floor for a thrilling perspective of the streets below.
+Consider visiting during the late afternoon to catch the sunset casting a warm glow over the urban sprawl.

 See all 8 things to do →